appressoas/django_cradmin/docs/gettingstartedguide.rst

         """
         A user which is an administrator for the :class:`.Account`."
         """

+        #: A user with privileges for handling an :class:`.Account`
         administrator = models.ForeignKey(settings.AUTH_USER_MODEL)

+        #: The :class:`.Account` in question to which be administrated
         account = models.ForeignKey(Account)

 Setting up a CRadmin interface
 ==============================